 - Do not sit with your chin rested on your hand

 - Practice good posture — keep your head up, back straight, and shoulders squared

 Many people get TMD without ever having braces.
 Symptoms usually wax and wane regardless of whether braces are worn.
-If you are experiencing any of the symptoms listed above and are concerned that you're a candidate for TMD treatment, please contact our Highlands Ranch, CO office for a consultation.
+If you are experiencing any of the symptoms listed above and are concerned that you're a candidate for TMD treatment, please contact our Highlands Ranch or Burlington, CO office for a consultation.